Highlighting separate groups

 There is no strict requirement for the contiguity of capturing groups.

-Compare: string - 'AAB xxx BCD xx BC', to mark groups AB and BC
+Compare: string - 'AAB xxx BCD xx BC', to highlight groups AB and BC

 • in /(AB)\b.+?\b(BC)/g the indexOf('BC', start) find first 'BC', which is correct